This section describes how to create CUDA-based leaderboards, which expect CUDA submissions. To create leaderboards on a Discord server,

 input_t data;

-for (int j = 0; j < size; ++j) {
+data.resize(size); for (int j = 0; j < size; ++j) { data[j] = dist(rng); }

-return data;
+return data; }

 // Reference kernel.
-Must take `input_t` and produce `output_t`
+Must take input_t and produce output_t

 static output_t ref_kernel(input_t data) {